CyrisXD/SteamRoller-Steam-Quick-Launcher/README.md

+# Please note

+SteamRoller has been discontinued and no longer supported.

 # SteamRoller

 SteamRoller is a FREE Stand-alone Quick Launch for your Steam library.
 Please note it is still in BETA, now open sourced by request to speed up development with contributers.